Machine Learning: The Basics: ERM for Decision Trees

-For the small hypothesis space $\hypospace$ in Figure \ref{fig_hypospace_DT_depth_2}, the ERM problem is easy since we just have to evaluate the empirical risk for each of the elements in $\hypospace$ and pick the one yielding the smallest.
-However, in ML applications we typically use significantly larger hypothesis spaces and then discrete optimization tends to be more complicated compared to smooth optimization which can solved by (variants of) gradient descent (see Chapter \ref{ch_GD}).

-A popular approach to ERM for decision trees is to use greedy algorithms which try to expand (grow) a given decision tree by adding new branches to leaf nodes in order to reduce the empirical risk (see \cite[Chapter 8]{IntroSLR} for more details).
+For the small \gls{hypospace} $\hypospace$ in Figure \ref{fig_hypospace_DT_depth_2}, \gls{erm} is easy.
+Indeed, we just have to evaluate the \gls{emprisk} (``training error'') $\emperror(h)$ for each hypothesis in $\hypospace$ and pick the one yielding the smallest \gls{emprisk}.
+However, when allowing for a very large (deep) \gls{decisiontree}, the computational complexity of exactly solving the \gls{erm} becomes intractable \cite{HYAFIL197615}.
+A popular approach to learn a \gls{decisiontree} is to use greedy algorithms which try to expand (grow) a given \gls{decisiontree} by adding new branches to leaf nodes in order to reduce the average loss on the \gls{trainset} (see \cite[Chapter 8]{IntroSLR} for more details).

-Consider the labeled dataset $\dataset$ depicted in Figure \ref{fig_growingatree} and a given decision tree for predicting the label $y$ based on the features $\vx$.
-We start with a very simple tree shown in the top of Figure \ref{fig_growingatree}.
-Then we try out growing the tree by replacing a leaf node with a decision node.
-According to Figure \ref{fig_growingatree}, replacing the right leaf node results in a decision tree which is able to perfectly represent the training dataset (it achieves zero empirical risk).
+Consider the labeled dataset $\dataset$ depicted in Figure \ref{fig_growingatree} and a given \gls{decisiontree} for predicting the label $\truelabel$ based on the features $\featurevec$.
+We might first try a hypothesis obtained from the simple tree shown in the top of Figure \ref{fig_growingatree}.
+This hypothesis does not allow to achieve a small average loss on the \gls{trainset} $\dataset$.
+Therefore, we might grow the tree by replacing a leaf node with a decision node.
+According to Figure \ref{fig_growingatree}, to so obtained larger \gls{decisiontree} provides a hypothesis that is able to perfectly predict the labels of the \gls{trainset} (it achieves zero \gls{emprisk}).

-One important aspect of learning decision trees from labeled data is the question of when to stop growing.
-A natural stopping criterion might be obtained from the limitations in computational resources, i.e., we can only afford to use decision trees up to certain maximum depth.
-Beside the computational limitations, we also face statistical limitations for the maximum size of decision trees.
-Indeed, if we allow very large decision trees, which represent highly complicated maps, we might end up overfitting the training data (see Figure \ref{fig_decisiontree_overfits} and Chapter \ref{ch_overfitting_regularization}) which is detrimental for the prediction performance of decision trees obtained for new data (which has not been used for training or growing the decision tree).
+One important aspect of methods that learn a \gls{decisiontree} by sequentially growing the tree is the question of when to stop growing.
+A natural stopping criterion might be obtained from the limitations in computational resources, i.e., we can only afford to use \gls{decisiontree}s up to certain maximum depth.
+Besides the computational limitations, we also face statistical limitations for the maximum size of \gls{decisiontree}s.
+ML methods that allow for very deep \gls{decisiontree}s, which represent highly complicated maps, tend to overfit the \gls{trainset} (see Figure \ref{fig_decisiontree_overfits} and Chapter \ref{ch_overfitting_regularization}).
+In particular, Even if a deep \gls{decisiontree} incurs small average loss on the \gls{trainset}, it might incur large loss when predicting the labels of \gls{datapoint}s outside the \gls{trainset}.

-\section{ERM for Bayes' Classifiers}
+\section{ERM for Bayes Classifiers}